NOTE: This faq is subject to change on a yearly basis

 How is the health of my child cared for?

-A Physician Signature Health Form and a copy of your Health Insurance Card are required for every camper.
-A health screening is also completed upon arrival at camp.
+We require detailed medical information for every camper, including physical health history, immunization records, and insurance information for every camper (please see registration info for details).
+A health screening is completed upon arrival at camp.
 A physical exam by licensed medical personnel is required within 24 months prior to camp attendance.
 A certified Health Director is on staff and Camp Westminster has a well-equipped health center that includes a dispensary and sick bay.
 Arrangements have also been made with physicians at the Northpoint Clinic in Roscommon, and Mercy Hospital in Grayling for consultation and emergency service.
 The State of Michigan requires camps to have the signed green form on file for each camper in camp.
 Any time a camper is referred for medical attention outside camp or is restricted from normal program participation for more than 24 hours, parents will be contacted and advised.
 Parents will be responsible for all costs incurred on behalf of the child for medical treatment and/or hospitalization, if any, resulting from any illness or for the deductible cost of an accident occurring while the child is attending Sae Jong Camp or traveling to and from camp.
 Accident insurance is carried by the camp for all campers and staff.
 Medications of any kind must be turned in when checking in at camp.

 How are my child’s special needs handled?